Know Granite Worktops Prices, Reviews, Pros and Cons

 Granite kitchen worktops qualities of being durable, heat resistant, scratch resistant and stain resistant make it ideal for use as a kitchen worktops.
 To make it stain resistant and moisture resistant, it needs to go through the process of sealing, which need not be repeated for many years but is advisable to carry out at least once a year to keep the worktop good as new.

-Once the sealing is in place, cleaning the worktop is a breeze.
 All you need is some soap, warm water and a soft cloth.
 Regular cleaning helps to keep it looking bright and shiny.
 On the safety aspect, since the rock is completely natural, it does not have any chemicals or gases that could affect the users in any way.

 If compared to quartz, which is the closest competitor to granite, quartz score on appearance, not to say that granite is a loser in any way.
 It’s just that quartz countertops are man-made and can be created with different colours and appearances.
 Both products are equally durable, but granite is more heat resistant while quartz does not need to be sealed to become stain resistant.
 Both the countertops are easy to maintain and can retain their look for years.